A service offered by the Sufi Way

 While there is no set fee for this service, for those who can afford it a contribution of about £20 per session ($30 or €25) to help the Sufi Way continue its work would be welcome.
 This donation can be made via the Sufi Way website (http://sufiway.org/donations).
 This amount is given as a guide.
 You are welcome to donate more, or less, or nothing at all if you are on a tight budget.

 I have been practicing as a psychotherapist since 2000 and involved with Sufi Way since 2010.
 I feel that, as carers, we can all benefit from being deeply listened to.
-I live in Somerset with my partner and three cats.
+I live in North Somerset with my husband and two cats.

 I have been engaged with the Sufi Way since 1974.
 I studied first with Pir-o-Murshid Fazal Inayat-Khan and then Pir-o-Murshida Sitara Brutnell.
 After an active life in business, I am now a Massage Therapist and Bodyworker in Malvern, UK, where I lead an Open Path group with my wife Sunnara.